 For sparse tables one could try holding the data in a list, where each item in the list could be a record storing a key-value pair.
-The get() function can just scan along the list searching for the key that is wanted; if one is not found, it behaves in an undefined way.
+The get() function can just scan along the list, searching for the key that is wanted; if one is not found, the function behaves in an undefined way.
 But now there are several options for the set() function.
 The first natural one just sticks a new key-value pair at the front of the list, allowing get() to be coded so as to retrieve the first value that it finds.
 The second one would scan the list and, if a key was already present, it would update the associated value in place.
 If the required key was not present it would have to be added.

-Should it be added at the start or the end of the list?
+Should the new key-value pair added by set() be added at the start or the end of the list?
 Or elsewhere?

-If duplicate keys are avoided, the order in which items in the list are kept will not affect the correctness of the data type, and so it would be legal (if not always useful) to make arbitrary permutations of the list each time it was touched.
+Since in this second case duplicate keys are avoided, the order in which items in the list are kept will not affect the correctness of the data type, and so it would be legal (if not always useful) to make arbitrary permutations of the list each time it was touched.

-If one assumes that the keys passed to get() are randomly selected and uniformly distributed over the complete set of keys used, the linked list representation calls for a scan down an average of half the length of the list.
+If one assumes that the keys passed to get() are randomly selected and uniformly distributed over the complete set of keys used, the linked list representation calls for a scan down (an average of) half the length of the list.
 For the version that always adds a new key-value pair at the head of the list, this cost increases without limit as values are changed.
-The other version has to scan the list when performing set() operations as well as get()s.
+The other version keeps that cost down but has to scan the list when performing set() operations as well as get()s.